hobbitalastair/backhand/README.md

 - `semaphore`: increment or decrement a stored counter
 - `state`: provide atomic access to the contents of a file

+## Building

+Running `make`, `make install` should be sufficient.
+If you feel the need to modify things the `makefile` should be quite readable and `src/config.h` contains most of the modifiable declarations.

 ## Use cases

 This is aimed at simple systems with limited layers of functionality.